Selena Gomez Loves This More Than Her Boyfriend The Weeknd

 “Today I watched a sermon from one of my favorites.
 ‘I don’t really understand myself, for I want to do what is right, but I don’t do it.
 Instead, I do what I hate.’
 Romans 7:15,” she captioned it.

 According to Christian Today, Gomez didn’t expand further on the scripture.
-But, her fans were delighted to see she’s still practicing her faith.
+However, her fans were delighted to see she’s still practicing her faith.

 “Aww this is inspiring, thank you,” one fan wrote.
 Another added, “Wow, bless you for being a Christian in Hollywood!
 Must be difficult.”

 The Texas-born singer regularly attends church, bible study, and has been outspoken about her faith in the past.
-When she performed at the Quebec summer festival last year, she said how there “is so much s**t going on in the world,” but her faith has helped her get through it, reports The Mirror.
+When she performed at the Quebec summer festival last year, she said how there “is so much s**t going on in the world,” but her faith has helped her get through it, reports the Mirror.

 “There is so much s**t going in the world…Sometimes you wake up and you don’t have it in you.
 You try and get up.
 But I wake up and I worship.
 The older we get, the more insecure we get.
 It’s backward.
 I got to show my worst to you.
 All the hard times that I have had.”

 The “Kill ‘Em With Kindess” singer chose this specific festival to finish her Revival World Tour before she entered rehab.
 Selena hinted to her fans that she has been struggling with her inner demons.
-But, she stayed positive and motivative by focusing on her faith.
+However, she stayed positive and motivative by focusing on her faith.
 She performed her hit songs including “Good For You” and “Me & My Girls.”

 Gomez previously dated Justin Bieber, who’s also outspoken about his Christian faith.
 He found that expanding on his religion has helped him through some dark moments in his life.
 The two were seen attending Carl Lentz’s super church, Hillsong, which is described as “Arcade Fire – it’s epic like that,” according to The Cut.